Frequently Asked Questions

 What do I do if I’m interested in Social Farming?

 First thing to do is get in touch.
-Whether you are a farmer, service user, staff member, family member/supporter of a service user, you can contact the Social Farming Service Coordinator who is responsible for the Social Farming Support Service in Rural Support on the details below.
+Whether you are a farmer, service user, staff member, family member/supporter of a service user, you can contact the Social Farming Service team who are responsible for the Social Farming Support Service in Rural Support on the details below.